Ruddickmg/js-wars/README.md

 Local:
 ========

-this repo is a bit behind, you can see the game functioning @ http://marcusruddick.com/projects/js-wars/

-and here is a link to it with the menus (under construction): http://jswars.com/
+and here is a link to the active build (under construction): http://jswars.com/

 Gameplay:
 ========